3 Tips for Giving the Best Dog Walk Possible

 #1: Embrace sniff and explore time

 Just as you might want to look at the scenery on a walk, a dog will want to smell all that the environment has to offer.
-He/she can learn about other dogs in the neighborhood, track squirrels, and find the best places to go to the bathroom.
+They can learn about other dogs in the neighborhood, track squirrels, and find the best places to go to the bathroom.
 Having them heel for the entire walk or pulling them away from every hydrant is like having to return a gripping mystery novel to the library before you find out whodunit.
-Allowing a dog time to sniff and explore prevents frustration and boredom, makes the walk an enriching experience, and provides important mental exercise, which can be just as exhausting as the physical kind.
+Allowing a dog time to sniff and explore prevents frustration and boredom, makes the walk an enriching experience and provides important mental exercise, which can be just as exhausting as the physical kind.

 But our whole walk isn’t be spent at a single shrub.
-We give the dog a chance to explore as a reward for a short burst of loose leash walking or heeling.
+We give your dog a chance to explore as a reward for a short burst of loose leash walking or heeling.
 This will ensure a balanced walk.
 Meeting all the dog’s needs and teaching them that walking nicely pays off will make future walks easier.

 #2: Don’t rush bathroom breaks.

-Dog bathroom behavior is not just about eliminating waste, it’s about communication too.
+Dog bathroom behavior is not just about eliminating waste, it’s about communication, too.
 Dogs use urine as a calling card, letting the world know where they have been.
 In turn, smelling the urine left by other dogs tells them about their canine community.
 Thanks to that amazing sense of smell, a dog can determine details like the sex, age, and health of his neighbors.
 Sometimes called pee-mail, this is like social media for dogs.
 Where you might check your phone for the latest post, a dog wants to check the popular pee spots to keep up on the local gossip.

 This is another reason to allow dogs plenty of time to sniff and explore during a walk.
 Going to the bathroom means more than looking for a bare patch of grass.
 Finding the perfect spot is essential for gathering information and adding their own deposit to the conversation.
 Some dogs also like to scratch the ground with their feet to emphasize their message.
 All this sniffing and scratching takes time and concentration.